cloudberrydb/cloudberrydb-site/docs/sql-stmts/sql-stmt-create-rule.md

 In a rule for `INSERT`, `UPDATE`, or `DELETE` on a view, you can add a `RETURNING` clause that emits the view's columns.
 This clause will be used to compute the outputs if the rule is triggered by an `INSERT RETURNING`, `UPDATE RETURNING`, or `DELETE RETURNING` command respectively.
 When the rule is triggered by a command without `RETURNING`, the rule's `RETURNING` clause will be ignored.
 The current implementation allows only unconditional `INSTEAD` rules to contain `RETURNING`; furthermore there can be at most one `RETURNING` clause among all the rules for the same event.
 (This ensures that there is only one candidate `RETURNING` clause to be used to compute the results.) `RETURNING` queries on the view will be rejected if there is no `RETURNING` clause in any available rule.

 It is very important to take care to avoid circular rules.
-For example, though each of the following two rule definitions are accepted by Cloudberry Database, the `SELECT` command would cause Greenplum to report an error because of recursive expansion of a rule:
+For example, though each of the following two rule definitions are accepted by Cloudberry Database, the `SELECT` command would cause Cloudberry to report an error because of recursive expansion of a rule:

 ```sql
 CREATE RULE "_RETURN" AS